Discrete stress-energy tensor in the loop O(n) model: Introduction

-\begin{remark} The assumption about the orthogonality of the half-edges~$b^{\vphantom{\prime}}_\delta$ and~$b'_\delta$ to the straight parts of the boundary~$\partial\Omega$ can be relaxed using the results from~\cite{ChSmi_Universal}.
+\begin{remark} The assumption about the orthogonality of the half-edges~$b^{\vphantom{\prime}}_\delta$ and~$b'_\delta$ to the straight parts of the boundary~$\partial\Omega$ can be relaxed using the results from~\cite{CheSmi11}.
 Moreover, the techniques developed in~\cite{HonKyt13} allow to relax these technical assumptions even further and prove a similar statement in the case of rough boundaries. \end{remark}

-\begin{remark} We use the following strategy to prove Theorem~\ref{thm:Ising1}.
-It is not hard to see from the combinatorial definition of~$\Tm^\varnothing(m)$ that these quantities can be expressed via the values of discrete fermionic observables defined by~\eqref{eq:intro-fermion}, where~$n=1$ and~$\sigma = 1/2$, see Section~\ref{sub:T-via-fermionic} for more details.
+\begin{remark} To prove Theorem~\ref{thm:Ising1}, we express~$\mathcal{T}^{[\rho]}$ via the values of discrete fermionic observables defined by~\eqref{eq_F_real_def}, see Section~\ref{sub:T-via-fermionic} for more details.
 More generally, for boundary conditions~$\b$ with~$|\b|=2m$ one can exploit the fermionic nature of these observables and show that~$\Tm^\b(m)$ admits an expression as a Pfaffian of some~$2(m\!+\!1)\times 2(m\!+\!1)$ matrix with entries given by the values of the fermionic observables; see Section~\ref{sub:TT-via-fermionic}, where the case of Dobrushin boundary conditions~$\b=\{b,b'\}$ is treated.
-Therefore, one can use existing discrete complex analysis techniques to derive Theorem~\ref{thm:Ising1} from the (known in the case~$n=1$) convergence results for the fermionic observables.
-In continuum, the fact that the stress-energy tensor~$T=-\frac{1}{2}:\!\psi\partial\psi\!:$ can be expressed via fermions is a particular feature of the corresponding CFT, and there is no surprise that the similar discrete quantities converge to their putative limits as~$\delta\to 0$.
-Nevertheless, it is worth noting that some additional terms appear when working with the \emph{geometrical} definition given by~\eqref{eq:intro-def-TeTm}.
-These additional terms have bigger scaling exponents and thus cancel out in the limit~$\delta\to 0$, see Remark~\ref{rem:T-and-R} and Proposition~\ref{prop_via_fermion_t} for more details. \end{remark}
+Therefore, one can use existing discrete complex analysis techniques to derive Theorem~\ref{thm:Ising1} from the convergence results for the fermionic observables.
+In continuum, the fact that the stress-energy tensor~$T=-\frac{1}{2}:\!\psi\partial\psi\!:$ can be expressed via fermions is a particular feature of the corresponding CFT, and there is no surprise that the similar discrete quantities converge to their putative limits as~$\delta\to 0$. \end{remark}

-Let us now discuss the limits of \emph{correlation functions} of the two discrete stress-energy tensors considered at distinct points of~$\Omega$.
-Though these quantities can be introduced in the general loop~$O(n)$ model context by considering several spatially separated infinitesimal deformations of the underlying lattice simultaneously, we prefer to choose another way in the special case~$n=1$ corresponding to the Ising model.
-Namely, in Section~\ref{sub:T-as-local-field} we show that there exist \emph{local fields} (polynomials of several nearby spins)~$T_\mathrm{mid}(m)$ such that